Victoria Electric Car Rebate 2026: Every EV Incentive in VIC

 Frequently Asked Questions

-The Victorian $3,000 ZEV subsidy closed in November 2023.
-In 2026, VIC buyers benefit from a concessional stamp duty rate on BEVs (effectively 0% on most models), a $100 annual registration discount, and the federal FBT exemption for novated lease buyers.
-The main incentive remaining for most buyers is the stamp duty saving, which ranges from approximately $500 to $3,000+ depending on the vehicle price.
+- The Victorian $3,000 ZEV subsidy closed in mid-2023.
+In 2026, VIC buyers benefit from the concessional green passenger car motor vehicle duty rate on BEVs, a $100 annual ZLEV registration discount, and the federal FBT exemption for novated lease buyers.
+The main state saving for most buyers is the concessional duty rate, which lowers the duty payable at registration compared with a standard petrol car.

 Enjoyed this article?